 - For example

-- o Something a child has said e.g. allegation of harm
+- Something a child has said e.g. allegation of harm

 - Child's appearance may include unexplained marks as well as dress

 - Behaviour change

 - Witnessed concerning behaviour

-Act Immediately and record your concerns (if urgent, speak to a DSL first)
+Act immediately and record your concerns.
+If urgent, speak to a DSL first.

-- Follow the schools procedure complete a green welfare concern form. - o Reassure the child - Clarify concerns using open questions if necessary (TED: Tell, Explain, Describe) - Use child's own words, record facts not opinions. - o Sign and date your records - Seek support for yourself if required from DSL
+- Follow the school procedure (See section 8 and 9 Child Protection Policy) - Reassure the child - Clarify concerns if necessary (TED: Tell, Explain, Describe) - Use child's own words - Sign and date your records - Seek support for yourself if required from DSL, Jonathan Deslandes